 This page provides an overview of best practices and regulations to follow for submitting a proposal for research funding to an external funding organization (e.g. federal agencies, foundations, etc).

-If you’re new to the proposal process at Brown, or pursuing a large, complicated opportunity, we recommend you start by contacting the Research Development office, which can assist you in thinking about all the components required for a competitive proposal.
-The Office of Research Development provides information, training opportunities and one-on-one support to faculty members who are planning a proposal submission with the goal of making proposals more competitive.
+If you’re new to the proposal process at Brown, or pursuing a large, complicated opportunity, we recommend you start by contacting the Research Strategy and Development office, which can assist you in thinking about all the components required for a competitive proposal.
+The Office of Research Strategy and Development provides information, training opportunities and one-on-one support to faculty members who are planning a proposal submission with the goal of making proposals more competitive.
 We can help you navigate the resources and offices at Brown that you’ll work with on submitting your proposal, and plan ahead for various deadlines.
 We offer expertise in all federal agency proposals and will help faculty develop the non-discipline specific sections of a proposal (i.e. management plan, broader impacts, facilities descriptions).
 Also, we provide project management for large, complex proposals.
-For more information contact Amy Carroll at firstname.lastname@example.org or 3-6301 or visit our pages linked above.
-For proposal development services on foundation grants, please see the Office of Foundation Relations , and for corporate-sponsored research please visit the Technology Ventures Office.
+For more information contact Edel Minogue at [email protected] or visit our pages linked above.
+For proposal development services on foundation grants, please see the Office of Foundation Relations, and for corporate-sponsored research please visit Brown Technology Innovations.

 The Office of Sponsored Projects (OSP) is the Authorized Organizational Representative through which Brown University receives external funding.
 Thus, all proposals for external funding must be processed through OSP.
 For faculty in the Division of Biology and Medicine (except for Neuroscience and the Brown Institute for Brain Science), grant proposals are processed through BioMed Research Administration (BMRA) and contract proposals are processed through OSP.